erizov/Professor/semester_6/lecture_32_distributed_ml/model_parallelism/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a structure that uses Model Parallelism to solve a production problem
+10. Design a structure that uses Model Parallelism to tackle a production problem
 11. Create unit tests with 100% code coverage for Model Parallelism
 12. Write a technical blog post explaining Model Parallelism to beginners